 On the occasion of International Roma Day, Eurodiaconia along with its members and partners launched new Recommendations on How to Include EU mobile Roma in a Post-2020 EU Framework.

-Eurodiaconia together with its members and partners – the Salvation Army EU Office, Kirkens Bymisjon, Helsinki Deaconess Institute, Kirkens Korshaer and FEANTSA – are deeply concerned about the limited progress on the promotion of Roma inclusion across Europe and in supporting vulnerable EU mobile citizens.
+Eurodiaconia together with its members and partners – the Salvation Army EU Office, Kirkens Bymisjon, Deaconess Foundation in Helsinki, Kirkens Korshaer and FEANTSA – are deeply concerned about the limited progress on the promotion of Roma inclusion across Europe and in supporting vulnerable EU mobile citizens.

 The term EU mobile Roma refers to mobile EU citizens of Roma ethnicity exercising their right to free movement within the European Union.
 Although exact numbers are difficult to gauge, a large percentage of EU mobile Roma are citizens of Romania, Bulgaria, and Slovakia.
 Their migration to other European countries is often driven by poverty as well as economic and social discrimination and they tend to be more at risk of poverty and social exclusion in host countries than other EU mobile citizens.

-As the EU Framework for National Roma Integration Strategies up to 2020 is coming to an end, Eurodiaconia, along with its members and partners, has developed a set of recommendations on how to include EU mobile Roma in a post-2020 EU Framework.
+As the EU Framework for National Roma Integration Strategies up to 2020 is coming to an end, Eurodiaconia, along with its members and partners, has developed a set of recommendations on how to include EU mobile Roma in a post-2020 EU Framework (pdf).

 Heather Roy, Eurodiaconia Secretary General, commented that ‘’Although the barriers experienced by EU mobile Roma could often be seen as similar to those faced by other EU mobile citizens, chronic poverty and anti-gypsyism put Roma at a higher risk of extreme destitution.
 In light of this, we urge the European Commission to include EU mobile Roma as a particular target group that needs to be addressed in National Roma Integration Strategies (or similar frameworks targeted at EU mobile Roma) and supported by hosting member states through mainstream policies as well as targeted measures.’’